Pengcheng Xi

 • January 2025: Started new project on generative motion models.

-We present a comparative study on how different teleoperation modalities—markerless hand-tracking, VR controllers, and haptic devices—affect the quality of demonstrations and learned policies in imitation learning for humanoid robots.
+We present a comparative study on how different teleoperation modalities—markerless hand-tracking, VR controllers, and haptic devices—affect the quality of demonstrations and learned policies in imitation learning.
 Focusing on assistive manipulation tasks relevant to aging populations, we show that VR and haptic inputs provide more consistent demonstrations than hand-tracking alone.
 Moreover, combining modalities improves policy robustness and accuracy.
-These findings emphasize the importance of modality selection in designing effective imitation learning pipelines for assistive robotics.

 Coughprint: Distilled Cough Representations From Speech Foundation Model Embeddings